Answers to frequently asked questions

 Why are the tunnels on the A8 undergoing expansion?

 The tunnels are not actually undergoing expansion.
 They are in fact being upgraded to bring them into line with the latest safety standards.
 Switzerland’s safety requirements were made more stringent following a series of major fires in motorway tunnels (Gotthard, Tauern, Mont Blanc).
-The new requirements stipulate that escape routes have to be available every 300 to 500 metres.
-And in some tunnels the ventilation system needs to be upgraded.

 In Switzerland, motorway maintenance is carried out on defined stretches in accordance with a long-term plan.
 The basis for this is the “Motorway Maintenance Planning” project, according to which individual construction sites are incorporated into defined maintenance stretches with a maximum length of 15 kilometres.
 The advantage of this method is that frequently recurring traffic restrictions can be avoided.
 The plan stipulates that no additional traffic restrictions resulting from construction sites are permitted within 30 kilometres of an existing road work site.
 The defined objective of the maintenance plan is to ensure that traffic on a stretch that has undergone maintenance or renovation will not be restricted again due to construction work for a period of 15 years after the work has been completed.